-- do you have drywall, plaster or cement walls?
+- Do you have drywall, plaster or cement walls?

-- are there any holes that need to be repaired?
+- Are there any holes that need to be repaired?

-- when was the last time the walls were painted?
+- When was the last time the walls were painted?

-- can you see other spots on the walls from previous wall repairs?
+- Can you see other spots on the walls from previous wall repairs?

-Where to start preparing walls
+Where to start preparing walls for wallpaper

 You have already looked at the walls- you may have list!
 That is ok!
 Now you know exactly what you need to do, we will just lay out the start to finish for you.

-- repair any wall damage! the above photos show a few things that are common to have repaired.
+- Repair any wall damage! the above photos show a few things that are common to have repaired.
 There are many other things to consider as you begin wall repairs- nail holes for instance.
 If you are filling holes, plan on filling the hole, allow to dry completely, then sand smooth.
 Add a second coat of filler to make sure the repair is smooth to the wall- no divots.

-- once you make the repairs, you need to scuff sand your walls.
+- Once you make the repairs, you need to scuff sand your walls.
 We use sand sponges and pole sanders such as this one:

-- you need to wipe the walls to get rid of the dust you just created- makes a better smoother surface!
+- You need to wipe the walls to get rid of the dust you just created- makes a better smoother surface!